 How Old and Rare Is Your Penny?

-There are several factors that can make an old penny valuable, but two of the most important are the rarity and the age.
+When it comes to finding which pennies are worth money, there are several factors that can make an old penny valuable.
+Two of the most important are the rarity and the age.
 Older coins are often worth more.
 Fortunately, when it comes to dating pennies, the process is simple.
 The date is printed right on it!
 You can also tell by the size and design, which changed over the years.

 The Oldest Penny - Flowing Hair Chain